alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

   that they’re wrong.
 Don’t forget that it is human to err and blaming each other doesn’t get us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.

+## Our Standards

+Examples of behaviour that contributes to a positive environment for our community include:

+* Demonstrating empathy and kindness toward other people
+* Being respectful of differing opinions, viewpoints, and experiences
+* Giving and gracefully accepting constructive feedback
+* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+* Focusing on what is best not just for us as individuals, but for the overall community

+Examples of unacceptable behaviour include:

+* Trolling, insulting or derogatory comments, and personal or political attacks
+* Public or private harassment
+* Publishing others' private information, such as a physical or email address, without their explicit permission
+* Other conduct which could reasonably be considered inappropriate in a professional setting
+* The use of sexualised language or imagery, and sexual attention or advances of any kind

 ### Diversity Statement

 We encourage everyone to participate and are committed to building a project